 - 3.1 A Development Permit for Operational Works (access and parking works) must be obtained prior to the commencement of any access and parking works on the development site. - 3.2 All access and parking works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Capricorn Municipal Development Guidelines, Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works). - 3.3 All car parking and access areas must be paved or sealed to Council's satisfaction.
-Design and construction must be in accordance with the provisions of a Development Permit for Operational Works (access and parking works). - 3.4 The existing access from Spencer Street to the development must be upgraded to accommodate an 8.8 metre length Medium Rigid Vehicles (MRV) and must comply with the requirements of the Capricorn Municipal Development Guidelines. - 3.5 No vehicles longer than a Medium Rigid Vehicle MRV (8.8 metres length) are permitted to enter/exit via proposed Spencer Street access. - 3.6 All refuse collection vehicles must enter / exit via Ward Street only. - 3.7 All vehicles must ingress and egress the development in a forward gear. - 3.8 Adequate sight distances must be provided for all ingress and egress movements at the access driveways in accordance with Australian Standard AS2890.2 "Parking facilities Off street commercial vehicle facilities". - 3.9 A minimum of eleven (11) additional parking spaces must be provided on-site in accordance with the approved Site Plan (refer to condition 2.1). - 3.10 Universal access parking spaces must be provided on-site in accordance with Australian Standard AS2890.6 "Parking facilities Off-street parking for people with disabilities". - 3.11 Parking spaces must be line-marked in accordance with the approved Site Plan (refer to condition 2.1) and in accordance with the Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works).
+Design and construction must be in accordance with the provisions of a Development Permit for Operational Works (access and parking works). - 3.4 The existing access to the development which is located centrally within the High Street frontage of the site must be closed.

-- 3.12 Any application for a Development Permit for Operational Works (access and parking works) must be accompanied by detailed and scaled plans, which demonstrate the turning movements/swept paths of the largest vehicle to access the development site including refuse collection vehicles. - 3.13 All vehicle operations associated with the development must be directed by suitable directional, informative, regulatory or warning signs in accordance with Australian Standard AS1742.1 "Manual of uniform traffic control devices" and Australian Standard AS2890.1 "Parking facilities Off-street car parking". - 3.14 Road signage and pavement markings must be installed in accordance with Australian Standard AS1742.1 "Manual of uniform traffic control devices". - 3.15 All vehicle operation areas must be illuminated in accordance with the requirements of Australian Standard AS1158 "Lighting for roads and public spaces". - 3.16 All internal pedestrian pathways must be designed and constructed in accordance with Australian Standard AS1428 "Design for access and mobility".
+- 3.5 Any redundant vehicular crossovers must be replaced by Council standard kerb and channel. - 3.6 Access to the site must be limited to 'left in, left out' only. - 3.7 All vehicles must ingress and egress the development in a forward gear. - 3.8 Adequate sight distances must be provided for all ingress and egress movements at the access driveways in accordance with Australian Standard AS2890.2 "Parking facilities Off street commercial vehicle facilities". - 3.9 Universal access parking spaces must be provided on-site in accordance with Australian Standard AS2890.6 "Parking facilities Off-street parking for people with disabilities". - 3.10 Parking spaces must be line-marked in accordance with the approved Site Plan (refer to condition 2.1) and in accordance with the Australian Standard AS2890 "Parking facilities" and the provisions of a Development Permit for Operational Works (access and parking works). - 3.11 All vehicle operations associated with the development must be directed by suitable directional, informative, regulatory or warning signs in accordance with Australian Standard AS1742.1 "Manual of uniform traffic control devices" and Australian Standard AS2890.1 "Parking facilities Off-street car parking". - 3.12 All internal pedestrian pathways must be designed and constructed in accordance with Australian Standard AS1428 "Design for access and mobility".